A Gold Mine Tour in Ghana

 One of them, the foreman, had consumed plenty of drink already.
 He was missing a finger on his left hand.
-“I love my job,” he enthused with the gusto of a drunk, waving the three remaining fingers in the air to emphasise his point.
+“I love my job,” he enthused with the gusto of a drunk, waving the three remaining fingers in the air to emphasize his point.
 “If the company rings me and says we need you in Zambia, then I am on the next plane.”

 His companion, the eldest and calmest, was more reflective.
-It could be a lonely job, he pointed out, away from your family, but the team he managed was strong and close knit which made the evenings less tough.
+It could be a lonely job, he pointed out, away from your family, but the team he managed was strong and close-knit which made the evenings less tough.
 When I told them I’d enjoyed the tour, the foreman laughed.
 “You paid to go down the mine.”
 He paused for emphasis.
 “They pay US to go down the mine.”

 He chuckled at his joke before repeating it twice more.
 One thing was certain.
 They were proud of their company.
-I have the calendar, notepad, key ring and two pens to prove it.
+I have the calendar, notepad, keyring and two pens to prove it.

-Visiting the mine
+Visiting the Mine

 I stayed at the Coconut Grove Miner’s Lodge in Obuasi, about two to three hours by taxi or bus from Kumasi, depending on roadworks.
-Visiting miners from the parent company Anglo-Gold often stay here and make useful contacts if you have trouble organising a tour.
+Visiting miners from the parent company Anglo-Gold often stay here and make useful contacts if you have trouble organizing a tour.
 The Lodge can arrange a tour for you.

-To get on a tour, you need to check in with Anglo-Gold’s reception in the centre of Obuasi; it’s not well-signed but it’s opposite the supermarket by the roundabout in the centre of town and most taxi drivers know it.
+To get on a tour, you need to check in with Anglo-Gold’s reception in the centre of Obuasi; it’s not well-signed but it’s opposite the supermarket by the roundabout in the center of town and most taxi drivers know it.

 You technically need your own transport to get into the mine area itself and taxis are not allowed, but reception should be able to pop you into a visiting tour bus if you visit under your own steam.
 Recently, they also created a Facebook page, Obuasi MINE Tour- AngloGold Ashanti, and they may allow bookings via the page.